arynh/web-fluid/README.md

 ## Installation

 To install this project, clone the repository and run `yarn` in the root directory.
-Then you can run `yarn start` to start the local development server.
+Then you can run `yarn dev` to start the local development server.